-- 18. Both the GDPR and EUDPR distinguish among different types of actors involved in the processing of personal data: controller, processor and joint controllers.
-These concepts provide the very basis upon which responsibility for compliance with EU data protection law is allocated. - A "controller" is any entity which, alone or jointly with others, determines the purposes and means of the processing of personal data. - Where two or more controllers jointly determine the purposes and means of processing, they shall be joint controllers. - A "processor" is defined as a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller. - 19.
+- 23. Both the GDPR and the EUDPR distinguish among different types of actors involved in the processing of personal data: controller, processor and joint controllers.
+These concepts provide the very basis upon which responsibility for compliance with EU data protection law is allocated. - A "controller" is any entity which, alone or jointly with others, determines the purposes and means of the processing of personal data. - Where two or more controllers jointly determine the purposes and means of processing, they shall be joint controllers. - A "processor" is defined as a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller. - 24.
 Where the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its nomination may be provided for by Union or Member State law.
-Although not explicitly confirmed by the GDPR, the LED or EUDPR, the EDPS considers that similar considerations apply in case of joint controllers and/or processors. - 20.
-Ensuring clarity of the role of each actor involved in the processing of personal data is important to promote transparency of processing and the effective exercise of data subject rights.
-Moreover it is key to enable a determination of who will be responsible for what (see further section 4.2 below).
-Determining the role of controller from the outset also helps to avoid any possible problems of interpretation in assessing the role. - 21.
-The EDPS recommends assigning the role of controller already in the Basic Act whenever possible and appropriate.
-The same applies for any joint controllers or processors who may be involved in the processing (where applicable).
+Although not explicitly confirmed by the GDPR, the LED or

-&lt;sup>32 EDPS Guidelines on the concepts of controller, processor and joint controllership under Regulation (EU) 2018/1725 (hereinafter the EDPS GLS on C/P) and EDPB Guidelines 07/2020 on the concepts of controller and processor in the GDPR (hereinafter the EDPB GLS on C/P).
+&lt;sup>38 EDPS Guidelines on the concepts of controller, processor and joint controllership under Regulation (EU) 2018/1725 (hereinafter the EDPS GLS on C/P) and EDPB Guidelines 07/2020 on the concepts of controller and processor in the GDPR (hereinafter the EDPB GLS on C/P).
 The LED contains the same distinction.
 However, no guidelines are available to date.

-&lt;sup>33 Under the GDPR, the "entity" can be a "natural or legal person, public authority, agency or other body" (Article 4(7) GDPR).
-Under the EUDPR, an entity can be "Union institution or body or the directorate-general or any other organisational entity" (Article 3(8) EUDPR).
-Article 3(10) EUDPR defines Union institutions and bodies as "the Union institutions, bodies, offices and agencies set up by, or on the basis of, the TEU, the TFEU or the Euratom Treaty".
-Under the LED, a "controller" shall be a "competent authority" (Article 3(8), as defined by Article 3 (7) LED.
+&lt;sup>39 Under the GDPR, the "entity" can be a "natural or legal person, public authority, agency or other body" (Article 4(7) of the GDPR).
+Under the EUDPR, an entity can be "Union institution or body or the directorate-general or any other organisational entity" (Article 3(8) of the EUDPR).
+Article 3(10) of the EUDPR defines Union institutions and bodies as "the Union institutions, bodies, offices and agencies set up by, or on the basis of, the TEU, the TFEU or the Euratom Treaty".
+Under the LED, a "controller" shall be a "competent authority" (Article 3(8), as defined by Article 3 (7) of the LED.

-&lt;sup>34 Article 3(8) EUDPR; Article 4(7) GDPR and Article 3(8) LED.
+&lt;sup>40 Article 3(8) of the EUDPR; Article 4(7) of the GDPR and Article 3(8) of the LED.

-&lt;sup>35 Article 28(1) EUDPR; Article 26(1) GDPR and Article 21 LED.
+&lt;sup>41 Article 28(1) of the EUDPR; Article 26(1) of the GDPR and Article 21 of the LED.

-&lt;sup>36 Article 3(12) EUDPR; Article 4(8) GDPR and Article 3(9) LED.
+&lt;sup>42 Article 3(12) of the EUDPR; Article 4(8) of the GDPR and Article 3(9) of the LED.

-&lt;sup>37 Article 3(8) EUDPR; Article 4(7) GDPR and Article 3(8) LED.
+&lt;sup>43 Article 3(8) of the EUDPR; Article 4(7) of the GDPR and Article 3(8) of the LED.